-In reality our brain has encodings of “natural” size of different objects like trees, cars, people and animals.
+In reality, our brain has encodings of the “natural” size of different objects, like trees, cars, people and animals.
 So when we see a person twice as big as building, we cannot rationally conclude that the person is actually twice as big in reality.
-Our brain tells us that the building is farther away for a person.
-Alternatively when we carefully place different objects at different distances but giving an illusion that they are in the same plane produces funny images.
+Our brain tells us that the building is farther away.
+Alternatively, when we carefully place different objects at different distances but give an illusion that they are in the same plane, we produce funny images.

-So in a nutshell, our brain makes an evaluation of the sizes based on “known” objects in relationship with other objects in the photo.
-Thus a distance is “imagined” in the brain and creates the “depth” in the photo that the photographer is looking for.
-This is also called “scaling” which helps the viewer to determine the actual size or relative size of the objects in the picture.
+So in a nutshell, our brain makes an evaluation of the sizes based on known objects in relation to other objects in the photo.
+Thus a distance is imagined in the brain and creates the depth in the photo that the photographer is looking for.
+This is also called scaling—it helps the viewer to determine the actual size or relative size of the objects in the picture.

-As already mentioned earlier that a 2D image is nothing but an illusion of a 3D scene, but nevertheless artists and photographers utilize this illusion effect as an important compositional factor in their works.
+As already mentioned, a 2D image is nothing but an illusion of a 3D scene, but nevertheless artists and photographers utilize this illusion effect as an important compositional factor in their works.

 The human eye judges distance by the way lines and planes converge at an angle.
 This is known as linear perspective.

-This when expanded to the rectangular objects, you find that some of the lens (fish-eye and panoramic) produces objects at the sides much smaller than it actually is and the objects at the center much larger that it’s actual size.
-Geometrically all straight horizontal lines at the lens axis level are represented as straight lines, and all other straight horizontal lines either above or below the lens axis level are reproduced as curved lines.
-But with “rectilinear perspective” the straight lines in the subject are reproduced straight in the picture (normal lenses are rectilinear lenses) which is way we see things normally.
+When expanded to rectangular objects, you find that some lenses (fish-eye and panoramic) produce objects at the sides much smaller than they are and the objects at the center much larger that their actual size.
+Geometrically, all straight horizontal lines at the lens axis level are represented as straight lines, and all other straight horizontal lines—either above or below the lens axis level—are reproduced as curved lines.
+But with “rectilinear perspective” the straight lines in the subject are reproduced straight in the picture (normal lenses are rectilinear lenses), which is way we see things normally.

-The fish-eye and panoramic lenses produces “false” perspectives and are used only to produce “special” effects on purpose (more on this in Part II: Playing with perspective).
+The fish-eye and panoramic lenses produce “false” perspectives and are used only to produce special effects on purpose (more on this in Part II: Playing with perspective).

 So back to linear perspective.
-Lines that are parallel to each other when seen at a great distance gives us the sensation of meeting (at vanishing points) for example in rail tracks.
-This “converging parallel lines” illusion can be used to show “distance” or depth in the photo.
+Lines that are parallel to each other when seen at a great distance give us the sensation of meeting (at vanishing points)—for example, in rail tracks.
+The converging parallel lines illusion can be used to show distance or depth in the photo.

-We are accustomed to our eyes not able to figure out objects in the distant far off (due to lowering of contrast or scattering of light or both).
-We can use this information to “create” the effect of lack of sharpness/contrast by controlling the depth of field.
-Now controlling depth of field is totally different subject area in Photography and I do not want to mix it with the current discussion of perspective control.
+We’re accustomed to our eyes not being able to figure out objects in the distant far off due to lowering of contrast or scattering of light, or both.
+We can use this information to create the effect of lack of sharpness/contrast by controlling the depth of field.
+Now, controlling depth of field is totally different subject area in photography, and I don’t want to mix it with the current discussion of perspective control.
 But just for the sake of completeness, I can give you a quick hint: just focus your lens slightly shorter than infinity so that the farthest object looks blurred thus giving the viewers a sense of distance.

 Also atmospheric conditions like haze/fog/dust can cause loss of image sharpness at a distant.
 Since the effect of this “haze” (scattering of light due to particles in the air) is proportional to the distance of the objects from the lens, we can use this information as well in composing the shot.

-Of course, there are various different factors that contribute to varying atmospheric conditions but the result effect of reduction of contrast, brightness and saturation can make our eyes believe that we are looking at something really distant compared to the objects that are clear, sharp and vibrant color.
+Of course, there are various different factors that contribute to varying atmospheric conditions but the result effect of reduction of contrast, brightness and saturation can make our eyes believe that we are looking at something really distant compared to the objects that are clear, sharp, and vibrant.

-So next time when you are trying to compose a photo, before pressing the shutter, think again.
-Are you able to successfully illustrate the “3D-factor” through any (or all) of the above mentioned “illusion” methods.
-In Part II of this article, I will explain the myth on perspective, zooming/framing and distortion corrections.
+So next time you’re trying to compose a photo, before pressing the shutter, think again.
+Are you able to successfully illustrate the 3D-factor through any of the above mentioned illusion methods?
+In Part II of this article, I will explain the myth on perspective, zooming/framing, and distortion corrections.